AlanTreecko/kool-bot/README.md

 A quick and dirty discord.js bot.

 ## install guide
-You will need to install Python, discord.js, and Pillow for this to work.
+You will need to install Python, discord.js, and a crap ton of other shit for it to work.

 You will need to also put your bot's token into the script.